 2. Garmisch-Classic Ski Resort

-Situated in Zugspitzland, Upper Bavaria, Garmisch-Classic Ski Resort is one of Germany’s most popular ski resorts.
-This snow-loaded resort is sitting on a special place where three ski mountains – Hausberg, Alpspitze, and Kreuzeck – meet together.
+In Zugspitzland, Upper Bavaria, Garmisch-Classic Ski Resort is one of Germany’s most popular ski resorts.
+This snow-loaded resort is a special place where three ski mountains meet: Hausberg, Alpspitze, and Kreuzeck.

 See Related: The Ultimate Ski Trip Packing List